ray-bao-mcgill/HTT/README.md

 3. Copy `.env.sample`

-Create a copy of the `.env.sample` file. and rename the file's name to be `.env`.
+Create a copy of the `.env.sample` file. and rename the file's name to `.env`.

 4. Run the service